 Therefore, we treat each individual query submitted by each user as an individual vertex in the bipartite graph by labeling each query with a user identifier.
 Moreover, concepts appearing in the web-snippet of the search result with interestingness weights greater than zero in the concept preference profile are linked to the corresponding query on the bipartite graph.
-An example is shown in Fig. 5a.
-We can see that the query "apple" submitted by users User1 and User3 become two vertices "apple(User1)" and "apple(User3)."
-If User1 is interested in the concept "apple store," as recorded in the concept preference profile, a link between the concept "apple store" and the query "apple(User1)" would be created.
-On the other hand, if User3 is interested in the concept "fruit," a link between the concept "fruit" and "apple(User3)" would be created.
+An example is shown in Fig. 6(a).
+We can see that the query "apple" submitted by users User1 and User3 become two vertices "apple(User1)" and "apple(User3)".
+If User1 is interested in the concept "apple store", as recorded in the concept preference profile, a link between the concept "apple store" and the query "apple(User1)" would be created.
+On the other hand, if User3 is interested in the concept "fruit", a link between the concept "fruit" and "apple(User3)" would be created.

-After the personalized bipartite graph is created, our initial experiments revealed that if we apply BB's algorithm directly on the bipartite graph, the query clusters generated will quickly merge queries from different users together, thus losing the personalization effect.
-We found that identical queries, though issued by different users and having different meanings, tend to have some generic concept nodes such as "information" in common, e.g., "apple(User1)" and "apple(User3)" both connect to the "information" concept node in Fig. 5a.
-Thus, these query nodes will likely be merged in the first few iterations and cause more queries from different users to be merged together in subsequent iterations.
-Considering Fig. 5a again, if "apple{(User1)}" and "apple{(User3)}" are merged, the next iteration will merge the concept nodes "apple store," "fruit," and "information."
+After the personalized bipartite graph is created, our initial experiements revealed that if we apply BB's algorithm directly on the bipartite graph, the query clusters generated will quickly merge queries from different users together and thus losing the personalization effect.
+We found that identical queries, though issued by different users and having different meanings, tend to have some generic concept nodes such as "information" in common, e.g., "apple(User1)" and "apple(User3)" both connect to the "information" concept node in Fig. 6(a).
+Thus, these query nodes will likely be merged in the first few iterations and causing more queries from different users to be merged together in subsequent iterations.
+Considering Fig. 6(a) again, if "apple(User1)" and "apple(User3)" are merged, the next iteration will merge the concept nodes "apple store", "fruit" and "information".
 When the clustering algorithm goes further, queries across users will be further clustered together.
 At the end, the resulting query clusters have no personalization effect at all.